germangar/makebsp/README.md

 - **radiosity**: Global radiosity (bounced light) intensity.
 Defaults to 1.0.
 Set to 0 to disable radiosity.
 - **rad_color_ratio**: Radiosity color transfer (how much the texture color tints the bounce light).
 Default 1.0.
 When using ambient lighting reducing 'rad_color_ratio' transfers the ambient sky color into the radiosity light.
 - **rad_interval**: Radiosity surface voxelization interval/grid size.
 Default 4.
 Must be a factor of 2.
 The bigger the faster the radiosity passes, but it impacts the intensity.
 - **rad_ao_intensity**: Ambient Occlusion intensity multiplier (0.0 to 1.0) applied during the first radiosity pass.
-The bigger, the darker the occlusion shadows.
+This is the small scale occlusion shading visible on corners and holes.
+The bigger value, the darker the occlusion shadows.
 Default 0.5.
 - **rad_ao_min**: Minimum ambient occlusion fade distance.
 Default 0 world units.
 The ambient occlusion will fade from rad_ao_intensity at rad_ao_min to 0.0 at rad_ao_max.
 - **rad_ao_max**: Maximum ambient occlusion fade distance.
 Default 24 world units.